dearlordylord/branching/POST.md

 ## Why branch?

-We need if/else or equivalents to do anything useful.
+We need if/else or equivalents to do anything useful in classic programming.
-Without it, your program will be quite static!
+Without it, programs will be static and won't do much.
-Not much decision making will be possible.
+Making programmatic decisions will be very hard.
-Probably, you'll map/reduce some data into some other data and that's it.
+Probably, you'll map/reduce some data into some other data and that'll be it.
-Not that mapping data wasn't a big feat.
-It's just not always enough by itself.

 Assume that you want to send a notification to a user.
-A user may use different channels to receive notifications, and you want to dispatch properly: emails to email APIs such as Sendgrid, Slack to Slack APIs etc.
+A user may use different channels to receive notifications, and you want to dispatch properly:

+- emails to an email APIs such as Sendgrid
+- Slack to Slack APIs etc.

 ```ts
 type Notification =